AJR: Publishing in the Yellow Journal

 10:00 am–12:00 pm

-By utilizing and heavily emphasizing custom developed graphic and visual AI software, this course will dissect out the primary energies and fields used in the MR imaging process, explain their associated unique safety risks, and focus on methodology as to how to assess and even quantify these potential risks associated with MR scanning of various foreign bodies, implants, and medical devices.
+By utilizing and heavily emphasizing custom developed graphic and visual AI software, this course will dissect the primary energies and fields used in the MR imaging process, explain their associated unique safety risks, and focus on methodology to assess and even quantify these potential risks associated with MR scanning of various foreign bodies, implants, and medical devices.

 Breakthroughs in Nuclear Medicine for Neurology and Oncology